Who is Matrix Traffic and Transport Data?

 “As with any new technology or methodology, we undertake field testing at Matrix to ensure the outcomes meet our requirements for data quality and data integrity.
 This is part of our ISO9001 certification requirements and is built into our quality standards and processes.

-The key difference with the RoadPod® VT4 is the ability to monitor a centre lane, or a lane that cannot be reached with a single RoadPod® VT counter without sensors crossing another lane.
+The key difference with the RoadPod® VT4 is the ability to monitor a centre lane or a lane that cannot be reached with a single RoadPod® VT counter without sensors crossing another lane.

-Previous methodologies involved post-processing of data to extract the centre lane information from sensors running across that lane and an adjacent lane.
+Previous methodologies involved post-processing data to extract the centre lane information from sensors running across that lane and an adjacent lane.
 This is often problematic and does not always provide an accurate result.”

 What were the parameters of the test?